-From 11 February until the beginning of April, you may notice that the Crossing in the cathedral looks slightly different?
-That's because we are working to conserve the Gilbert Scott Screen.
-In 2021, we were advised that work would need to take place to clean, repair and conserve the 150-year-old Screen, we are working with Hirst Conservation Ltd on this restoration project.
+You may have noticed that the Crossing in the cathedral looks slightly different?
+Recently, we finished restoring the Gilbert Scott Screen.
+In 2021, we were advised that work would need to take place to clean, repair and conserve the 150-year-old Screen.

 In 2021 our conservators recommended that the Screen be cleaned, and some repair work carried out on the stones.
 We are working with a team from Hirst Conservation Ltd to clean and repair the Screen.